FAQs for current undergraduate and postgraduate coursework recipients

 Some of the scholarships do allow for university-wide transfers, however, please note that this depends on the type of scholarship that you are holding.

 As a general guideline, Faculty scholarships have to remain in the faculty.
 Merit & Entry scholarships are also to remain in the Faculty.
 Scholarships such as University of Sydney Outstanding Achievement and University of Sydney Access Scholarships may be moved across faculties.
-However, please note that they may not be valid for the entire duration of the new program that you will be commencing.
+However, please note that they will not be valid for the entire duration of the new program that you will be commencing.

 You should also refer to the ‘Conditions of Award’ for the scholarship you hold as this usually states whether transfers are allowed.
 A copy of the conditions is printed on the back of the letter of offer you received for the scholarship.

 Scholarships are tagged as ‘primary’ and ‘secondary’.
 This information is available in the conditions of your scholarship.
 You can hold only one ‘primary’ scholarship at a time; there is no restriction as to the number of ‘secondary’ scholarships that you can hold.
 Additionally, there are no restrictions regarding the number of external scholarships you can hold.

 If you are unsure of what multiple scholarships you can hold, please contact the Scholarships and Financial Support Service on 02 8627 8112.

 In the event that you change to part-time study after receiving payment, the Scholarships and Financial Support Service will contact you to make necessary arrangements.
 This may either be paying half of the amount back to the Scholarships and Financial Support Service or not being paid for the next semester.